Originally, Captain Nazi is a 1940s enemy of Captain Marvel (Billy Batson).

-|The original, 1940s version.
-Seen from 1941 to 1943, in simple wartime propaganda stories.
+Seen from 1941 to 1943 in simple, boyish wartime propaganda stories.

-|The 1970s revival.
 DC Comics starts publishing Captain Marvel stories, set on Earth-S. It doesn’t quite stick and vanishes during the Crisis.
 This version resembled the 1940s one, but was more dangerous.

-|The 1980s reboot.
 DC reboots Captain Marvel continuity after the Crisis.
 The new Captain Nazi is a different guy, but he’s seen but briefly.
 He’s a neo-Nazi thug with mid-to-high Superman-ish powers.

-|First half of the 1990s reboot.
-This version eventually found its (goose-stepping) legs, and was better-integrated with the DC Universe.
+This new version eventually found its (goose-stepping) legs, and was better-integrated with the DC Universe.
 In this take he’s also a genuine menace, capable of fighting the JSA.

-Villains that resemble Captain Nazi
+Villains who resemble Captain Nazi

-|Übermensch.
 Seen in 1980s DC Comics stories set during WWII.
+Axis Amerika leader.
 Closer to an evil version of early Superman, but he *might* have been intended to occupy the Captain Nazi niche just after the Crisis.